 It works well for blackberries, not so well for raspberries, and no one tries to remove strawberry seeds (they're so small).
 I suppose you could train monkeys to pick them out, but they'd probably form a trade labor union.
 But I digress..

 If you decided not to remove the seeds, then you just mush the raspberries up a bit - not completely crushed, but mostly.
 Most people seem to like large chunks of fruit but crushing them releases the natural pectin so it can thicken.
-You'll need about 6 cups, mushed up.
+You will need about 6 cups, mushed up.

 The precise measurements are found in each and every box of pectin sold.
-For most fruit; like berries, with the low sugar pectin, you'll need 4 cups of sugar.
+For most fruit; like berries, with the low sugar pectin, you will need 4 cups of sugar.
 With regular pectin, about 7 cups of sugar.
 I prefer to use 4 cups of sugar AND the NO-sugar pectin - that seems to give the best results of set, color and flavor, better than regular or low-sugar pectins.
 Mix the dry pectin with about 1/4 cup of sugar and Keep this separate from the rest of the sugar.
-If you are not using sugar, you'll just have to stir more vigorously to prevent the pectin from clumping.
+If you are not using sugar, you will just have to stir more vigorously to prevent the pectin from clumping.
 This helps to keep the pectin from clumping up and allows it to mix better!

 If you would rather try to make jam with no added sugar, click here for those directions!